 Rhodes estimates that Athens Church saved 30%-40% on project costs due to repurposing space, systems and technology.
 “Repurposing really can be a winning situation for all involved, and it’s certainly a redemption metaphor,” he concludes.

-[Editor's note: Find a comprehensive equipment list of the AVL gear used at Athens Church at (visit link
+[Editor's note: This piece was originally posted in February 2017.
+Find a comprehensive equipment list of the AVL gear used at Athens Church at (visit link